yrks12/TelegramMusicStreamer/README.md

 Play a specific YouTube video or enqueue an entire playlist:
 - For single videos: Downloads and sends the audio immediately
 - For playlists: Adds all tracks to your personal queue for later playback

+When a track starts playing, you'll see:
+1. A "Now Playing" message with:
+   - Track thumbnail
+   - Title
+   - Artist/uploader name
+   - Duration
+   - Playback controls (⏮️ Previous, ⏸️ Pause/▶️ Resume, ⏭️ Next, ⏹️ Stop)
+2. The audio message itself, which includes:
+   - The same thumbnail as the track's cover art
+   - A caption with title, artist, and duration
+   - The artist name in the audio metadata

 **Examples**:
 - `/play https://youtube.com/watch?v=fJ9rUzIMcZQ`